 - certification through the appropriate department of a “B” average or the equivalent of two years of undergraduate- or graduate-level study in a single foreign language, completed within five years of admission to the master’s program

-- passing the foreign language reading examination prepared by the Department of Modern Languages and Classics.
+- passing the foreign language reading course or examination prepared by the Department of Modern Languages and Classics.
 Students who are not native speakers of English may use their native language to fulfill this requirement.